A new framework has been devised to help informant handlers better identify motivations. [Updated May 2024]

 P

-Protection: Passing information to authorities to protect the informant from persons or networks threatening them, their criminal enterprises, or their family.
+Protection: Passing information to authorities to protect the informant from persons or networks threatening them, their criminal enterprises, or family.
 The cooperation aims to provide information that encourages police action to diminish this threat.
+Seeking protection can be driven by fear.

 L

-Lifestyle: The role played by the informant provides the individual with an enhanced lifestyle, either as a consequence of deployments and/or payments.
+Lifestyle: The role played by the informant provides the individual with an enhanced lifestyle, either because of deployments and/or payments.
+It offers them access to sought-after material possessions.

 A